Opposite of SNOW – 35 Antonyms With Sentence Examples

 Defrosting The snow slowly fell from the sky The defrosting temperatures melted the snow away

-READ: Opposite of COMFORT - 35 Antonyms With Sentence Examples
+READ: Opposite of START - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of SNOW